KMDLabs/LabsNotary/README.md

 ./start.sh
 ./start_iguana.sh
 ```
+There is no need to stop any deamons at this point, if they are already running, they will not start again.

 Make sure some funds have been sent and everything *should* just work. :D

-NOTE: *freq is the frequency of notarizations.

 ### Using some of the Scripts
 To get a list of coins: `./listcoins.sh`